Vollinger0/esm/readme.md

 ### done

+- [x] add versioning and --version option to show it
 - [x] make script open up a port to avoid having multiple instances running
 - [x] tool to find and delete obsolete folders in Shared
 - [x] purge the wiped: check for wipeinfos containing "all", and purge those (fs operations only)